Student and staff safety is the top priority of the Anchorage School District

 The Anchorage School District works closely with the Anchorage Police Department to provide a safe learning and working environment.
 The two organizations engage in direct communication when an emergency situation occurs at or near a school.
 School Resource Officers are assigned to District schools.
 Learn more about the SRO program.

-During the 2016-17 school year, the District trained all school staff and students to incorporate additional options and increase their readiness in the event of an active shooter or violent intruder situation.
+Beginning in the 2019-20 school year, the District will train all school staff and students to incorporate additional options to increase their readiness in the event of an active shooter or violent intruder situation.

 ASD’s current lockdown procedure will expand to include evacuation and means to distract or counter an intruder as a last resort.
 Adopting these additional methods brings District policies and procedures in line with current federal recommendations.